 Figure 5.2.
 Add or Remove Projects This page of the wizard also allows to undeploy modules from the server.
 For that choose proper module(s) from the right and click the < Remove.
 The modules will be completely undeployed after restarting your server or republishing.
 Generally, for the JBoss AS Server Adapters, publishing using this method will force a default, best-guess, packaging configuration for your project.
 This best-guess does not publish incrementally, but instead repackages your entire project into a .war, .jar, or .ear as appropriate and then copies that file into the proper deploy directory.
 For quicker smarter deployment, you will need to create archives using the Project Archives view (see Section 3.2, "Project Archives View") and customize packaging yourself.
-5.1.2.
-Deploying single files Sometimes it becomes necessary to deploy one or more files to a server.
-For that in order not to do a full republish in the context menu of files a Deploy To Server option is provided that allows a single file deployment.
-To deploy these non-WTP files/projects right click on the file (-ds.xml, .ear, .jar etc.) and select Deploy To Server and it will be automatically deployed.
+5.2.
+Deploying with Servers View As it has been already mentioned Servers view contains two parts: the top part that displays all defined servers and the bottom part which provides categories with additional information.
+Thus, in this section we suggest two more ways to deploy resources onto the server.
+5.2.1.
+Top part of Servers view In the top part of the Servers view you should right click on a server and select the Add and Remove menu item.